0xR4IF/HammerCrack-CLI/README.md

 **Command-line utility for efficient recovery code enumeration and cracking.**

 ## Overview
-HammerCrack is a fast and lightweight CLI-based tool designed for targeted recovery code cracking.
+HammerCrack is a fast and lightweight CLI-based tool designed for targeted recovery code cracking while bypassing limits.
 It features a clean banner, animated progress feedback, and a detailed hit report, making it both effective and visually clear during execution.

 ## Demo